orizens/orizens.com/src/pages/blog/2012-05-04-requirejs-loading-incompatible-javascript-file.md

-**UPDATE:** [requirejs version 2 released](https://github.com/jrburke/requirejs/wiki/Upgrading-to-RequireJS-2.0#wiki-shim "RequireJS version 2") - it includes a built in solution for the &#8220;order" plugin functionality as well as other new and useful features.
+**UPDATE:** [requirejs version 2 released](https://github.com/jrburke/requirejs/wiki/Upgrading-to-RequireJS-2.0#wiki-shim "RequireJS version 2") - it includes a built in solution for the "order" plugin functionality as well as other new and useful features.

 I'm working on a project based on [backbone](http://documentcloud.github.com/backbone) and [underscore](http://documentcloud.github.com/underscore).
 On the beginning, we had to find a properly compatible ports of these libraries in order to make them work with requirejs.